 The production completely transformed the West blocks of Exchange Ave to create Hells Half Acre, which included adding dirt roads covering multiple blocks, removal of street signs and the creation of custom facades to transport the buildings back to 1883.
 Learn more about the Fort Worth locations that were used in the series, and visit the Stockyards to walk Exchange Avenue for a self-guided location tour.

 Tattoo Ranch – 301 W. Exchange

-Tattoo Ranch was transformed into the exterior of the Livery and the Church of the Open Door, located at 307 Exchange, served as the livery paddock during the filming of 1883.
+Tattoo Ranch was transformed into the exterior of the Livery and the Church of the Open Door.
+Located at 307 Exchange, this spot served as the livery paddock during filming.
 In the 1800s, visitors needing a place to board their horses would pay to use the livery stables.
 In some cases, pioneers could also purchase horses, wagons and more from the Livery to prepare for their travels.
 Fans can visit to see the transformation of this building, or take their devotion to the show to a new level with an 1883-themed tattoo!
 Tattoo Ranch is open 2 PM-midnight Monday through Thursday with extended hours on the weekends.

 Pearl’s Dance Hall & Saloon – 302 W. Exchange